mileweb/docs-content-cdn/docs/recipes/api-acceleration.md

 no longer be used because we later will CNAME it to a CDN360 edge hostname to direct client's traffic to the platform to be accelerated.
 * No API server should be running without the protection of TLS encryption.
-You need to upload the certificate for `api.company.com` to the CDN360 platform:
+You need to upload the certificate for `api.company.com` to the CDN360 platform.
+We recommend the use of [Let's Encrypt] to automatically renew the certificate.
 <p align=center><img src="/docs/resources/images/recipes/api/upload-certificate.png" alt="upload certificate" width="700"></p>

-* Go to the CDN360 portal to create an property.
-The important thing here is to enter the correct hostname to be accelerated(TBA): `api.company.com`.
+* Go to the CDN360 portal to create an property to accelerate this API service.
+The important thing in this step is to enter the correct hostname to be accelerated: `api.company.com`.
 <p align=center><img src="/docs/resources/images/recipes/api/create-property.png" alt="create property" width="720"></p>

 * Enter the information about the origin.
 A few things to note on this page: The server is specified with the new DNS record we just created.
 We are enforcing the HTTPS protocol to reach the origin to ensure security.
 The `Host` header value is specified to be the one required by the origin.
-In this case, we can actually leave it empty because by default, CDN360 will pass the header value received from client to the origin.
-We also chose "Always Direct" to reach the origin without a parent cache.
-Because we want to minimize latency and we know there is not going to be cache hit across different servers.
+In this case, we can actually leave it empty because by default, CDN360 will pass the `Host` header value received from client to the origin.
+We also chose "Always Direct" to reach the origin without going though a parent cache.
+This is because we want to minimize latency and we know there is not going to be cache hit across different servers.
 <p align=center><img src="/docs/resources/images/recipes/api/origin.png" alt="create origin" width="600"></p>